zhaaaa7/javascript/weird-parts-note.md

 * function constructors: normal function that is used to construct objects

-* new: an empty object is created, then constructor function is invoked, change “this” to point to the brand new, empty object, and finally, returns the new object.
+* new: new is an operator/keyword.
+What happens : 1)an empty object is created, 2)then constructor function is invoked, 3)change “this” to point to the brand new, empty object, 4)and finally, returns the new object.

 ```javascript
 function Person(firstname, lastname) {